refinajs/refina/docs/guide/apis/app-hooks.md

 Hooks are functions that are called at specific times during the app's lifecycle.

-Hooks can be added by plugin when it is being installed, or by main function in the `UPDATE` call.
+Hooks can be added by plugins, or by main function programmatically.

-## Onetime Hooks
+## One-time Hooks

-Onetime hooks are called only once.
+One-time hooks are called only once.

-Use `_.$app.pushOnetimeHook` to add a onetime hook.
+Use `_.$app.pushOnetimeHook` to add a one-time hook.

 Can be accessed via `_.$app.onetimeHooks`.